-- 1. Connect 150 homeless households with landlord engagement services and support each year. - 2.
-Increase the number of individuals issued a voucher/subsidy to housing by 10%. - 3.
-Increase the number of permanent exits from shelters by 5% yearly during the duration of the program.
+1. Connect 150 homeless households with landlord engagement services and support each year.

+2. Increase the number of individuals issued a voucher/subsidy to housing by 10% yearly.

+3. Increase the number of permanent exits from shelters by 5% yearly during the duration of the program.

 SLFRF Mandatory Performance Indicators: 4.
-Number of households receiving eviction prevention services.
-Social Health Information Exchange Project Number: HH-2 Expenditure Category: 1-Public Health/1.14-Other Public Health Services Impacted Community: Homeless and Low-income Individuals and Families Funding Amount: \$10,000,000 (\$5 million Housing and Homeless/\$5 million Health) Project Status: In Progress

-Sacramento County Social Health Connect, a Social Health Information Exchange (SHIE), will support COVID-19 mitigation efforts and serve low-income communities through the development of countywide data infrastructure that links medical, behavioral health, social service, and housing data from multiple sources.
+Number of households receiving evection prevention services.
+Social Health Information Exchange Project Number: HH-2 Expenditure Category: 1-Public Health/1.14-Other Public Health Services Impacted Community: Homeless and Low-income Individuals and Families Funding Amount: \$10,000,000 (\$5 million Housing and Homeless/\$5 million Health) Project Status: In Progress Sacramento County Social Health Connect, a Social Health Information Exchange (SHIE), will support COVID-19 mitigation efforts and serve low-income communities through the development of countywide data infrastructure that links medical, behavioral health, social service, and housing data from multiple sources.
 SHIE is a technology system that will allow department programs to make data driven decisions and will allow program staff to run dashboard-based queries to identify specific vulnerable populations that need to be prioritized for different types of care and evidence-based interventions in order to mitigate negative health outcomes.
 SHIE will enable care coordination between health and social service providers in the County and support health equity by allowing providers to quickly identify and serve vulnerable, low-income individuals during emergencies such as COVID-19.
 The project is focused on serving low-income households who are Medi-Cal beneficiaries or eligible for Medi-Cal.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, the goal of the program is to develop technology that will allow department program staff to make data-driven decisions and prioritize specific vulnerable populations for evidence-based services.
 Additionally, data associated with the performance measures listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Meet established project milestones 90% of the time, including the development of work plan for implementation and an organizational chart for recommended SHIE team structures.

-2. Conduct and complete 20 needs assessment interviews to inform the prioritized functionalities of the SHIE technology solution by September of 2022.
-23 Needs Assessment Interviews Conducted
+Performance Indicators and Outcomes: 1.
+Meet established project milestones 90% of the time, including the development of work plan for implementation and an organizational chart for recommended SHIE team structures.
+2022 Q1 2022 Q2 2022 Q3 2022 Q4 2023 Q1 2023 Q2 2023 Q3 2023 Q4 100% 100% 90% 100% 100% 92% 100% 100% 2024 Q1 2024 Q2 2024 Q3 2024 Q4 2025 Q1 2025 Q2 2025 Q3 2025 Q4 100% 100% 2.
+Conduct and complete 20 needs assessment interviews to inform the prioritized functionalities of the SHIE technology solution by September of 2022.